yuqian-lu/yuqian-lu.github.io/_pages/about.md

-next: true  # includes a list of upcoming events
+next: false  # includes a list of upcoming events
 news: false  # includes a list of news items

 current_teaching: false # includes current_teaching in homepage